Himanshuyadav1/CRUD/readMe.txt

 7. Add controllers to serve pages.
 8. Create controllers and routes for CRUD.
 9. Create student model for create and retreive data.
+10. Manually put some data into DB and retreiving them in index.